-The bill proposes the creation of a temporary commission to update African-American history in K-12 education in Michigan, as outlined in the newly added Section 1164 of the Revised School Code.
-The commission will be staffed and supported by the Department of Education and will consist of representatives from various academic institutions and organizations, including the University of Michigan, Michigan State University, Wayne State University, the NAACP Michigan conference, the Charles H. Wright Museum, and the Jim Crow Museum.
+The bill amends the Revised School Code to establish a temporary commission dedicated to updating African-American history instruction in K-12 education.
+This commission will be created under Section 1164 and will consist of representatives from various educational and cultural institutions, including the University of Michigan, Michigan State University, Wayne State University, the NAACP Michigan conference, the Charles H. Wright Museum, and the Jim Crow Museum.
 The governor is tasked with appointing the commission members within 90 days of the bill's enactment, and the commission is required to hold its first meeting within 120 days.

 Statutes affected: